coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 ### Clothing

-**Artisan's Outfit:** This outfit includes a shirt with buttons, a skirt or pants with a drawstring, shoes, and perhaps a cap or hat.
+**Artisan’s Outfit:** This outfit includes a shirt with buttons, a skirt or pants with a drawstring, shoes, and perhaps a cap or hat.
 It may also include a belt or a leather or cloth apron for carrying tools.

-**Cleric's Vestments:** These ecclesiastical clothes are for performing priestly functions, not for adventuring.
+**Cleric’s Vestments:** These ecclesiastical clothes are for performing priestly functions, not for adventuring.

 **Cold Weather Outfit:** A cold weather outfit includes a wool coat,